 Single Mode devices implement only the Low Energy (LE) protocol, while Dual Mode devices support both Classic Bluetooth and the BLE specification.
+Classic Bluetooth allows low latency audio and is used for audio streaming applications.
+BLE is not usually suitable for audio streaming, with exception of compressed audio that is more latency tolerant.
+For example, remote control audio speech capability can be implemented with BLE.

 Some protocols can run concurrently using time slots allowing for flexibility in getting connectivity.